 The Research Internship and Engagement unit coordinator is responsible for sourcing some of the internships that are available in the unit.

-If the available internships are not suitable or you would like to source your own unit, it is your responsibility to arrange your own placement.
+If the available internships are not suitable or you would like to source your own internship, it is your responsibility to arrange your own placement.
 The unit coordinator is not responsible for sourcing internship placements for individual students.

 You can discuss your potential internship placement with the unit coordinator prior to accepting a role and commencing your internship.